mongodb/mongodbatlas-cloudformation-resources/cfn-resources/private-endpoint/README.md

 Resource for creating and managing [Private Endpoint Services](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Private-Endpoint-Services).

+# V2 Migration Guideline

+For migrating from the unified Private endpoint (V1) to the divided (V2) follow the [V2 Upgrade Guide](docs/V2-UpgradeGuide.md)

 ## Requirements

 Set up an AWS profile to securely give CloudFormation access to your Atlas credentials.